Command-line interface: Scripting

 Most command-line interpreters support scripting, to various extents.
 They are, after all, interpreters of an interpreted programming language, albeit in many cases the language is unique to the particular command-line interpreter.
 They will interpret scripts, variously termed shell scripts or batch files, written in the language that they interpret.
-Some command-line interpreters also incorporate the interpreter engines of other languages, such as REXX, in addition to their own, allowing the executing of scripts, in those languages, directly within the command-line interpreter itself.
+Some command-line interpreters also incorporate the interpreter engines of other languages, such as REXX, in addition to their own, allowing the execution of scripts in those languages directly within the command-line interpreter itself.

 Conversely, scripting programming languages, in particular those with an eval function (such as REXX, Perl, Python, Ruby or Jython), can be used to implement command-line interpreters and filters.
 For a few operating systems, most notably DOS, such a command interpreter provides a more flexible command-line interface than the one supplied.
 In other cases, such a command interpreter can present a highly customised user interface employing the user interface and input/output facilities of the language.

 Other command-line interfaces

 The command line provides an interface between programs as well as the user.
 In this sense, a command line is an alternative to a dialog box.
 Editors and databases present a command line, in which alternate command processors might run.
 On the other hand, one might have options on the command line, which opens a dialog box.
 The latest version of 'Take Command' has this feature.
 DBase used a dialog box to construct command lines, which could be further edited before use.

 Programs like BASIC, diskpart, Edlin, and QBASIC all provide command-line interfaces, some of which use the system shell.
-Basic is modeled on the default interface for 8-bit Intel computers.
+BASIC is modeled on the default interface for 8-bit Intel computers.
 Calculators can be run as command-line or dialog interfaces.

 Emacs provides a command-line interface in the form of its minibuffer.
 Commands and arguments can be entered using Emacs standard text editing support, and output is displayed in another buffer.

 There are a number of text mode games, like Adventure or King's Quest 1-3, which relied on the user typing commands at the bottom of the screen.
 One controls the character by typing commands like 'get ring' or 'look'.
-The program returns a text which describes how the character sees it, or makes the action happen.
-The text adventure The Hitchhiker's Guide to the Galaxy, a piece of interactive fiction based on Douglas Adam's book of the same name, is a teletype-style command-line game.
+The program returns text that describes how the character sees it, or makes the action happen.
+The text adventure The Hitchhiker's Guide to the Galaxy, a piece of interactive fiction based on Douglas Adams's book of the same name, is a teletype-style command-line game.

 The most notable of these interfaces is the standard streams interface, which allows the output of one command to be passed to the input of another.
 Text files can serve either purpose as well.
 This provides the interfaces of piping, filters and redirection.
-Under Unix, devices are files too, so the normal type of file for the shell used for stdin, stdout and stderr is a tty device file.
+Under Unix, devices are files too, so the normal type of file for the shell used for stdin, stdout and stderr is a "tty" device file.